Categories

 Dorinda loved discussing the many Irish country houses she knew well.
 “I could write a book about my experiences in country houses.
 Maybe you should for me!”
 One of her earliest memories was visiting her uncle and aunt, Major Charlie and Sylvia Alexander, at the now demolished Pomeroy House in County Tyrone.
 Dorinda also enjoyed visiting Springhill in County Londonderry (now owned by The National Trust) – she was married from there in 1959.
 There was a painting of Springhill in the sitting room of Killyvolgan House.
 It was her Great Aunt Mina’s home.
 Mina Lenox-Conyngham was the last owner of Springhill.
 “Staying at her house was always enormous fun.”

 “I remember aged six being taken against my will to dancing lessons at Lissan House.
 It was absolutely freezing!
 I lay on the ground screaming and kicking my feet in the air.
 Such a dull house, don’t you think?”
 She was great pals with Diana Pollock of Mountainstown House in County Meath and recalled good times there with Diana and her sisters.
 “I could never love Mount Stewart.
 Dundarave has an interesting vast hall but the reception rooms are plain.
 I remember the auction of Mount Panther’s contents.
 Everyone was standing in the entrance hall and up the stairs when the staircase started coming away from the wall!
 Cousin Captain Bush lived in Drumhalla House near Rathmullan in Donegal.
 He’d a parrot and wore a wig.
-I remember my cousin threw his wig off when he went swimming in the cove end of the garden.
+I remember he threw his wig off when he went swimming in the cove end of the garden.
 I was absolutely terrified to jump in after him!”

 When it came to finding her own country house after her tenure at Ballywalter Park ended, things proved challenging.
 “I searched for two years for a suitable property.
 There’s a country house for sale in Keady.
 Nobody lives there!
 I’d be driving up and down to Belfast non stop!”
 Eventually Dorinda would build her own house on a site just beyond the walled estate of Ballywalter Park.
 At first, she wanted to rebuild the double pile gable ended two storey three bay house occupying the site called McKee’s Farm but when the structure proved unstable, a new house was conceived.
 Despite being known as a modernist, Belfast architect Joe Fitzgerald was selected to design a replacement house of similar massing to McKee’s Farm, adding single storey wings in Palladian style.
 Like its owner, Killyvolgan House is understated, elegant and charming.
 She was pleased when the council planners described Killyvolgan as the ideal new house in the countryside.
 It displays a distinguished handling of proportion and lightness of touch.